Asymmetric GANs for Image-to-Image Translation: Experiments

-\textit{(1) Importance of Distinct Network Designs for Different Generators.} We design three different experimental settings (i.e., S1, S2, S3) with three different generator architectures ranging from light-weight to heavy-weight: (i) Architecture I has the simplest network structure, only consisting of 7 non-linear transformation operations with each using a convolution and a ReLU layer.
-The number of parameters of this architecture is 2.9K. (ii) Architecture II uses an encoder-decoder network with a symmetric structure, which has 1.3M parameters. (iii) Architecture III employs the same encoder-decoder network as architecture II while adding extra 6 residual blocks.
-It has the largest network capability (8.4M parameters) in the considered three.
-In the multi-domain image-to-image translation task, the final target is to make the network have a good generation ability.
-Thus the translation generator $G^t$ is expected to use a more powerful architecture, while the reconstruction generator $G^r$ can employ a lighter structure.
-We consider the following combinations for the translation and the reconstruction generators: (i) In S1, $G^t$ uses the generator architecture III, and $G^r$ uses the generator architecture I. (ii) In S2, $G^t$ uses the architecture III, and $G^r$ uses the generator architecture II. (iii) In S3, $G^t$ and $G^r$ use the same generator architecture III.
-We report the results of the running-time for training one epoch, the total number of generator parameters and the quantitative performance on the Bu3dfe dataset.
-Our results are compared with the most related model StarGAN as shown in Table~\ref{tab:ff}.
-It is clear to observe that the proposed AsymmetricGAN achieves much better performance than StarGAN on all metrics when we consider only a light-weight generator structure for the reconstruction generator (S1).
+\textbf{Importance of Distinct Network Designs for Different Generators.} We first report the results of the running-time for training one epoch, the total number of generator parameters and the quantitative performance on Bu3dfe.
+The network architectures of different generator combinations (i.e., S1, S2, S3) are described in Sec.~\ref{sec:for} and results are compared with the most related model StarGAN as shown in Table~\ref{tab:ff}.
+Note that we also tried increasing the depth and channel number of the generator in StarGAN in our preliminary experiments, but did not observe improved performance.
+Thus, we intuitively replaced the symmetric generator in StarGAN with the proposed asymmetric dual-generator, and the performance has improved significantly.
+Specifically, we observe in Table~\ref{tab:ff} that AsymmetricGAN achieves much better performance than StarGAN on all metrics when we consider only a light-weight generator structure for the reconstruction generator (S1).
 By so doing, the number of parameters for ours is only 2.9k more than StarGAN, while the performance is significantly boosted, which shows that the distinct network designs for different generators are very important for learning better both the generators, demonstrating our initial motivation.

+Moreover, to study the effectiveness of the proposed asymmetric structure and remove the impact of the proposed optimization functions, we conduct experiments with StarGAN using the same optimization objectives as our method.
+Results are shown in Table \ref{tab:ff}, we observe that the proposed method still achieves much better results than StarGAN++, which further validates our design motivation.